 DESERT STORM: YES

 The Yugoslavian M59 gas mask saw extensive service with the Iraqi Army from the beginning of the Iran Iraq War in the 1980's all the way to the fall of Saddam in 2003.
 These gas masks are easy to identify due to their unique green mask design and the fact that they use a 60mm filter instead of the 40mm NATO standard filter.
 The bag features a chest and waist strap to secure it to the individual, and closes with 3 lift the dot snaps.
 This particular mask above included an unopened decontamination kit.
-These masks are one of the most common iraqi used gas masks to find,
+These masks are the most common Iraqi used gas masks to find.

 DESERT STORM: YES